lensapp/lens/docs/extensions/guides/ipc.md

 The cleanup of these handlers is handled by Lens itself.

 `Store.RendererIpcStore.broadcastIpc(...)` and `Store.MainIpcStore.broadcastIpc(...)` sends an event to all renderer frames and to main.
-Because of this, if you have the same channel name in both `main` and `renderer` both will receive the events.
+Because of this, no matter where you broadcast from, all listeners in `main` and `renderer` will be notified.

 ### Allowed Values